ArchivesEnglish

 Maha Energy AB (publ) is a listed, international upstream oil and gas company whose business activities include exploration, development and production of crude oil and natural gas.
 The strategy is to target and develop underperforming hydrocarbon assets on global basis.
 Maha operates four oil fields: Tartaruga and Tie in Brazil, Powder River (LAK Ranch) and Illinois Basin in the United States.
 The shares are listed on Nasdaq Stockholm (MAHA-A).
 The head office is in Stockholm, Sweden with a technical office in Calgary, Canada, as well as operations offices in Grayville, Illinois, USA and Rio De Janeiro, Brazil.
 For more information, please visit our website www.mahaenergy.ca

 This information is such information that Maha Energy AB (publ) is obliged to make public pursuant to the EU Market Abuse Regulation.
-The information was submitted for publication, through the agency of the contact person set out below, 20:15 CET on 28 December, 2021.
+The information was submitted for publication, through the agency of the contact person set out below, at 18:40 CET on 2 November, 2022.

 For more information, please contact: